zittox/telegrambot-itsagramlive/README.md

 - insert your token given by BotFather in bot.py and run THAT script
 - bot.py is a copy of ItsAGramLive.py and has been modified with pyTelegramBotAPI
-- It does log you in, and it does make you go live
+- it does log you in, and it does make you go live
-- Stop works but not the "save to IGTV" yet
+- stop works but not the "save to IGTV" yet
-- Info, viewers and comments works too
+- info, viewers and comments works too

+## at the moment the bot is
+- OFFLINE

 >## HELP is VERY much appreciated